Developerinsight/CV_Paper_review/resnet.md

 ###### optimizer.zero_grad()
 ###### loss.backward()
 * calculate network weights gradient about loss function
-* compute weight loss gradient from H(x) backwards to input x
+* compute weight loss gradient from H(x) backwards to input x so that f(x) would be zero.

 ### How to resolve vanishing gradient, overfitting, computation increase?